zkVerify/zkVerify-qa/src/e2e-tests/README.md

 Note: This is automatically polled and set in the GitHub Actions workflow, but for running locally must be set.

 4. Update the `SUBQUERY_NODE_CHAIN_ID` env variable in `src/e2e-tests/.env`, if you try start with the wrong one the console will error and show you the value to use.
+- !!
+Do Not Commit this changed value, GitHub Actions requires the current value set, not the new one you generate locally.

 ## Running Tests